Lyme disease in PEI

 PEI is considered a low risk area for Lyme disease.
 Of the ticks that can be found on PEI, only the blacklegged tick (I. scapularis) can carry the Lyme disease causing bacterium, B. burgdorferi.
-Since 2016, 131 ticks that were acquired both on and off island were submitted to the provincial lab: 86 were blacklegged deer ticks, and 9 tested positive for B. burgdorferi.
-All ticks identified as blacklegged deer ticks are also tested for Anaplasma phagocytophilum.
-There were no cases of Anaplasma noted in the submitted ticks.
+It is possible to encounter a blacklegged tick infected with the Lyme bacteria so it is important to follow prevention measures.

 How prevalent is Lyme disease in PEI?

 Since 2012, the combined number of probable and lab confirmed cases of Lyme disease in PEI has ranged from 0 to 4 cases per year.
 PEI’s first case of lab confirmed Lyme disease without travel outside of PEI was diagnosed in 2012, and there has not been a lab confirmed case since that time without recent history of travel to an area of moderate to high risk.
-In 2018 there was one (1) probable Lyme case, likely travel-related.
+In 2020 there was one (1) lab confirmed Lyme case that was travel-related.